 By far the majority of the ladies that were employed there had been there for twenty or more years, some from the very beginning!
 They all had a story to tell and slowly but surely I began to piece the massive jigsaw of the story of Pelham Puppets together.

-His initial reaction to the idea of a book about himself and Pelham Puppets was to say that he couldn’t imagine anyone would want to read it, but the very next day he called in with his ‘big album’ – a huge scrapbook filled with news-cuttings and photographs covering the period from 1947 to about 1958.
+Mr Pelham’s initial reaction to the idea of a book about himself and Pelham Puppets was to say that he couldn’t imagine anyone would want to read it, but the very next day he called in with his ‘big album’ – a huge scrapbook filled with news-cuttings and photographs covering the period from 1947 to about 1958.
 From that day forward, he would bring me additional photographs and old issues of Pelpup News almost daily.

 Each day when working alongside him, I would ask him about various things he had been involved in or puppets that had been produced, but he had a terrible memory for dates and events and often replied with, ‘You’d best ask Eileen or Joan about that,’ or respond with a question, ‘What?
 Did I do that, when?’

 At that time however, the Company was facing a difficult time and his mind was occupied more with the present and worried about the future.
 Then the unthinkable happened and he was gone.
+He died on June 19th 1980.

 In spite of her great personal loss, Mrs Pelham continued with the support that Bob had provided me with and introduced me to a close family friend in Dorset, Michael Stannard who helped greatly with preparing the initial draft manuscript and additional information that would not have been available from factory employees and newspaper articles alone.
 Incidentally, it was Mrs Pelham who came up with the title: “PELPOP – The Story of Pelham Puppets”